Simple and Very Healthy Food. Nuts.

 Walnuts

 Walnuts originally come from Asia.
 However, walnuts were already known to the ancient Romans and Greeks.
 Today, most walnuts come from China, the USA, and Iran.
 They are grown all over the world in areas with temperate climates.
-Walnuts are characterized by numerous healthy ingredients and are considered a good source of energy for the human body because they contain valuable vegetable fats and oils.
+Walnuts are characterized by numerous healthy ingredients and are considered a good energy source for the human body because they contain valuable vegetable fats and oils.
 A study conducted among university students showed that consuming walnuts improves brain function and concentration.
 They can protect against dementia and Alzheimer's disease and reduce inflammatory processes in the body, thus protecting against numerous chronic and degenerative diseases.
-Research has shown that consuming about a handful of walnuts a day, or usually about 1 ounce / 28 grams, is enough for all the benefits.
-One handful or 28 grams contains 185 calories, 18.5 grams of fat, 4 grams of protein, and 4 grams of carbohydrates.
+Research has shown that consuming about a handful of walnuts daily, or usually about 1 ounce / 28 grams, is enough for all the benefits.
+One handful, or 28 grams, contains 185 calories, 18.5 grams of fat, 4 grams of protein, and 4 grams of carbohydrates.

 Pistachios